 Learn how to deescalate an encounter with a person experiencing a mental health crisis, and get a personal perspective and insights from people who live with mental illness.
-Contact Holly Cundiff at [email protected] to arrange your training.
+Police departments can contact Holly Cundiff at email@example.com to arrange a training.

 In 2015, we provided 184 hours of training to 649 people, including moms, dads, grandparents, mental health providers, first responders, and others who care about mental health.